BruceWind/AndroidRemoteBuilder/README.md

 # AndroidRemoteBuildWithDocker

 If you build Android project on MacBook or other laptop, you may think your computer performance is not enough.
+So you may want a powerful and portable workstation.
+It is impossible.
+But you can build on remote PC.

-I used [Mainframer](https://github.com/buildfoundation/mainframer) to build on my desktop that is high-performance/powerful.
+The trouble on me as well, I used to build with [Mainframer](https://github.com/buildfoundation/mainframer) on my desktop that is high-performance/powerful.

 In this repo, I make a docker image with [Mainframer](https://github.com/buildfoundation/mainframer) to create a  **builder server**.
 It works on not only **terminal** but also **Android Studio**.